htcondor/htcondor/docs/classad-attributes/job-classad-attributes.rst

     access point's spool when the job successfully checkpoints.

 :classad-attribute-def:`TransferContainer`
-    A boolean expresion that controls whether the HTCondor should transfer the container image from the submit node to the worker node.
+    A boolean expression that controls whether the HTCondor should transfer the container image from the submit node to the worker node.

 :classad-attribute-def:`TransferErr`